 When the sun had returned, and everything once again seemed to be as normal as it ever was, Sonic almost relaxed until the sound of a shrill scream of pure agony reached his ears and he whirled around.
-It had been a shriek of almost unnatural, animalistic pain, but at the same time like no animal he'd ever heard scream.
+It had been a shriek of almost unnatural, animalistic pain, but at the same time sounding like no animal he had ever heard.

 Quickly, he levered himself to his feet, his ears twitching as he tried to pinpoint the source of the sound.
 Another tortured yell rang out and Sonic took off after it, forcing his aching, trembling muscles to co-operate.
 He ran until he found a dip in the gentle rolling grassland.

 The screams had stopped now, subsided into a kind of low, desperate moaning of the sort expressed by someone who was still in massive pain despite the immediate source of the agony being gone.

 Arriving at the source of the sound, Sonic stopped dead.

 In the centre of the low dip cowered the dark figure of Shadow the Hedgehog.
 He was curled up on himself, though unable to do as he obviously wished and completely roll himself into a ball as hedgehogs in great distress instinctively would.
 His hands looked strangely distorted, bent into talons that had torn completely through his white gloves; the tips of them plunged into the soft earth.